nickells/imgur-home/README.md

 ![](http://i.imgur.com/mbwYXpo.png "a fractal of sorts")

-This app was built with [FSG](https://github.com/FullstackAcademy/fsg).
+This app was built using [FSG](https://github.com/FullstackAcademy/fsg).